 Athlii Gwaii Legacy Restoration Grant Program aims to protect and restore the natural environment and ecological integrity of Haida Gwaii’s land, air and waters.
-AGL is partnering with the Haida Gwaii Solutions Table through a highly collaborative application process, reflecting the belief that sustainable change is achieved through partnership and empowerment, not prescriptive solutions.
+We are partnering with Haida Gwaii Governments and Advisory Boards through a highly collaborative application process, reflecting the belief that sustainable change is achieved through partnership and empowerment, not prescriptive solutions.

 - Support job creation and local business opportunities